ocramos2/WordPress-Scalable-and-Highly-Available-Deployment/README.md

 3. Click on "Create role" and name it `aws-elasticbeanstalk-service-role`.
 4. Under "Trusted entity type", choose "AWS service".
 5. Under "Use case", choose "Elastic Beanstalk".
-6. For "Choose a use case for the specified service", select "Elastic Beanstalk", then Next.
+6. For "Choose a use case for the specified service", select "Elastic Beanstalk", then click "Next".
-7. Under permission policies, use `AWSElasticBeanstalkServiceRolePolicy`, then Next.
+7. Under permission policies, use `AWSElasticBeanstalkServiceRolePolicy`, then click "Next".
 8. Under "Name, review, and create", click on "Create role".

 Repeat the above steps to create another role named `aws-elasticbeanstalk-ec2-role` with the following changes: